Tatianabellagio/freqk/README.md

 - [x] organize code into modules

-- [ ] use paraseq instead of fastqrs
+- [x] use paraseq instead of fastqrs - paraseq has a conflict that prevents it from working with rusthtslib, also seems to do similarly to fastqrs in benchmarks

 - [ ] convert counts into allele frequencies